Ownership - employed staff

 Any materials deposited in the University Library, or in a digital repository established by the University, or in University Schools, becomes the property of the University and will be made available for use on loan and possible copying, in whole or in part, for private study or research unless the author wishes to restrict access.
 For the avoidance of doubt, the University’s ownership will be of the physical or electronic copy of the material, and not of the copyright or any other IP Rights which it contains, unless that otherwise belongs to the University already.

 Ownership - non-employed staff

-Where an individual works for but is not employed by the University it is important to establish their exact relationship with the University, and it is the responsibility of the staff involved in a project or module to inform Human Resources (Talent and Organisational Development) of any academic visitors, including visitors with honorary titles (for example, Emeritus and/or Honorary Professors) and visiting fellows, students and secondees to the University to enable the University to consider whether any agreements need to be put in place with any third party in relation to the IP rights and obligations of such visitors.
+Where an individual works for but is not employed by the University it is important to establish their exact relationship with the University, and it is the responsibility of the staff involved in a project or module to inform Human Resources of any academic visitors, including visitors with honorary titles (for example, Emeritus and/or Honorary Professors) and visiting fellows, students and secondees to the University to enable the University to consider whether any agreements need to be put in place with any third party in relation to the IP rights and obligations of such visitors.

 Emeritus and honorary staff